RuslanKharkevych/TierListMaker/app/packages.md

 Tier List Maker application module.
 This is the only Android module in the project.

-# Package me.khruslan.tierlistmaker
+# Package me.khruslan.tierlistmaker.application

-Root package.
-Contains only application class.
+Custom application classes.

 # Package me.khruslan.tierlistmaker.data.models.drag